OutSystems/docs-support/src/security/HIPAA/intro.md

 ### HIPAA-compliant hosting options for the OutSystems Platform

-OutSystems gives you the flexibility to manage and host your HIPAA-compliant apps by deploying the OutSystems Platform on-premises or on cloud vendors such as AWS, Microsoft Azure or Google Cloud.
+OutSystems gives you the flexibility to manage and host your HIPAA-compliant apps.

 ![Layers of controls](images/HIPAA.png)